 The City of York Bureau of Health is pleased to announce the opening of the Sexual Wellness Clinic.
 We have partnered with the Pennsylvania Department of Health in providing a Certified Registered Nurse Practitioner (CRNP) to conduct examinations and treat certain Sexually Transmitted Infections.
-The Sexual Wellness Clinic is open Tuesdays from 10:30 am to 2:30 pm.
-Walk-ins welcome!
-Please call the office for more information related to testing procedures and treatment – (717) 849-2299.
+The Sexual Wellness Clinic is on Tuesdays from 10:30 am to 2:30 pm by appointment only.
+Please call the office for more information related to testing, procedures, treatment, and appointments – (717) 849-2299.

 Sexually Transmitted Diseases (STDs) are infections transmitted through sexual contact.
 Left untreated, STDs can spread readily and can result in pain, sterility, disseminated infections throughout the body and serious complications for newborn infants.

 Factors that complicate this situation are the existence of antibiotic-resistant STD strains, absence of symptoms for some of the stages of infection, lack of community awareness, reluctance to use condoms, expense of some tests and treatment and lack of timeliness of testing and reporting.
 Under-reporting of gonorrhea and chlamydia cases also makes tracking those diseases difficult.